-Isaac Newton’s First Law of Motion states, “A body at rest will remain at rest, and a body in motion will remain in motion unless it is acted upon by an external force.”
+Isaac Newton's First Law of Motion states, "A body at rest will remain at rest, and a body in motion will remain in motion unless it is acted upon by an external force."
 What, then, happens to a body when an external force is applied to it?
-That situation is described by Newton’s Second Law of Motion.
-It states, “The force acting on an object is equal to the mass of that object times its acceleration.”
-This is written in mathematical form as:
+That situation is described by Newton's Second Law of Motion.

 F is force, m is mass and a is acceleration.
 The math behind this is quite simple.
 If you double the force, you double the acceleration, but if you double the mass, you cut the acceleration in half.

-When a constant force acts on a massive body, it causes it to accelerate, i.e., to change its velocity, at a constant rate.
+Newton's second law says that when a constant force acts on a massive body, it causes it to accelerate, i.e., to change its velocity, at a constant rate.
 In the simplest case, a force applied to an object at rest causes it to accelerate in the direction of the force.
 However, if the object is already in motion, or if this situation is viewed from a moving inertial reference frame, that body might appear to speed up, slow down, or change direction depending on the direction of the force and the directions that the object and reference frame are moving relative to each other.

 It is rather difficult to imagine applying a constant force to a body for an indefinite length of time.
 In most cases, forces can only be applied for a limited time, producing what is called impulse.
 For a massive body moving in an inertial reference frame without any other forces such as friction acting on it, a certain impulse will cause a certain change in its velocity.
 The body might speed up, slow down or change direction, after which, the body will continue moving at a new constant velocity (unless, of course, the impulse causes the body to stop).